HieuNM6/pre-exam-project/README.md

 * [ ] User can add "tags" to a post, and filter posts by tag.

 The following **additional** features are implemented:
+- [x] App running in mobile device with well layout.
 - [x] Search form in navbar and can be search when in everywhere in app.
 - [x] User can sign up.
 - [x] User can login , session only destroy when user logout.